 How many of you like taking road trips?
 For those of you who don’t, I’d love to know why so please leave me a comment.
 I love road trips.
 I get to spend time talking to my family, see amazing things along the way, and try new gluten-free foods.
 Family and food are my heart, so road trips fill my cup of life.
 When planning a road trip, you’ll want to make sure you consider what gluten-free food you pack, whether there are gluten-free restaurants on your route, and where you should stop to take stretch breaks (this is so important, don’t leave it out).

 Plan Gluten-Free Snacks and Meals

-For our next big road trip we are packing a few of our favorite fruit and seed mixes, jerky, coconut oil, two cases of OWYN ready-made protein drinks, and I’m mixing up a batch of my Matcha Protein Bites.
+For our next big road trip we are packing a few of our favorite fruit and seed mixes, jerky, coconut oil, two cases of OWYN ready-made protein drinks.
 I’ll probably also grab some grain-free crackers, grain-free granola, and veggies for the road.
 You can never have too many healthy snacks!

 You mentioned stretch breaks.
 How often should I take stretch breaks when driving long distances?

 Most department of transportation websites recommend taking a 15-minute break, every 2 hours.
 Also, in my opinion, you should take an hour for lunch and dinner breaks.
 We are taking a two-week national parks road trip, and with the kids and the pup, we’ll need to make bathroom stops every couple of hours.
 I’m going to take the opportunity to walk, stretch, and take in the fresh air.
 I posted a quick body exercise routine below for those of you that like to get your heart rate up in between driving long distances.

 Besides food, what else should I be prepared with when driving long distances?